manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         () => console.log("HTTP server started and available at http://localhost:8000.")
     );

-When we start this server code and run `curl "http://localhost:8000/welcome?name=John"`, the server application will show the following output on the command line:
+When we start this server code and run `curl "http://localhost:8000/welcome?name=John"`, then thanks to the `console.log` on line 9, the server application will show the following output on the command line:

     URL {
       href: 'http://localhost:8000/welcome?name=John',